 LG’s latest smartphone — the G7 ThinQ — comes very close to being a great phone.
 It packs high-end specifications, a modern design, and good battery life.
 But it’s just not that interesting.
-It lacks a strong visual identity, the unique features it has aren’t compelling reasons to buy the phone, and it simply doesn’t evoke much excitement.
+It lacks a strong visual identity, the unique features it has aren’t compelling reasons to buy the phone, and the camera falls short of the incredibly strong competition.

 A notch, chin, and glass